 One of the interesting questions that is being asked is: How do these one celled brainless creatures know how to develop resistance to new antibiotics?
 Do they have some sort of an intelligence?
 Good questions which The Explanation will broach, but we’re going to add some more complexities (made simple) to this issue when we discuss viruses in future posts.
 Join me, get notified and stay in the know.

 If anything is unclear, or if you have questions or would like further details, let me know in the comments below.

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 The Explanation series of seven books.
 Free to read online or purchase these valuable commentaries on Genesis 1-3 from your favorite book outlet.
 E-book and paperback formats are available.
 Use this link to see the details of each book and buy from your favorite store.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this information from The Explanation, Bacteria conjugation – Kiss, Mate and Transfer
+Please use the Social Network links just below to share this information from The Explanation, Bacteria Cell Exchange– Kiss, Mate and Transfer